 However, this post is meant for educational and informational purposes only and doesn’t constitute legal advice.
+Please read my full disclaimer.
 Should your circumstances require, I encourage you to seek legal advice through other avenues.

 Now, let’s dive in and see what the heck this GDPR is and what it means for you.

 This post is quite long but you can use the table of content below to navigate and skip sections.
 Or you can always pin it for later.

 What’s the GDPR?